MattCollins84/restly/README.md

 Authentication parameters will be added to the route and passed to the authentication callback first.
 If this callback does not return an error, the standard route callback is called in the usual way.

 Authentication modules should be created in the same way as standard modules.

+## Documentation
+Docs are auto generated and by default are located at the top level of your API (e.g. http://localhost:8000/).
+You can change the 'docs_endpoint' init option to alter this.